Bakeyah Nelson, Ph.D.

 – Founder, Community Health Collaborative Consulting

-Bakeyah S. Nelson, PhD, has a diverse backgroundin public health and public policy and has been working to reduce environmental inequities where people live, work, learn, and play in Houston communities since 2009.
-She has written in a variety of publications and presented about community conditions, environmental (in)justice, health (in)equity, and the need to accelerate efforts to improve community health, particularly among children, and communities of color and low-wealth.
+Bakeyah S. Nelson, PhD, has a diverse background in public health and environmental justice advocacy and has been working to reduce environmental inequities where people live, work, learn, and play in Houston communities since 2009.
+She has written a variety of publications and presented about community conditions, environmental (in)justice, health (in)equity, and the need to accelerate efforts to improve community health for people of color and other marginalized communities.

 Nelson, B. (March 2019).
 Lunch Plenary Speaker: Local Health after Hurricane Harvey.
 2019 Sharing Knowledge to Build a Culture of Health Conference.
 The Robert Wood Johnson Foundation, Woodlands, Texas.

 Nelson, B. (March 2019).
 Panelist: Climate Change and Public Policy Panel.
 Toward a Better Future: Transforming the Climate Crisis.
 Rothko Chapel, Houston, Texas.

 Nelson, B. (February 2019).
 Four Environmental Justice Champions You Should Know (interview).
 National Resources Defense Council, Washington, D.C.